-In The Berkshires Farm Table Cookbook (The Countryman Press, a division of W. W. Norton & Company; paperback, May 19, 2020), authors Elisa Spungen Bildner and Rob Bildner pay tribute to the dedicated family farmers and farm-to-table chefs in the Berkshires of Western Massachusetts and neighboring New York, Connecticut, and Vermont.
+In The Berkshires Farm Table Cookbook: 125 Homegrown Recipes from the New England Hills (The Countryman Press, a division of W. W. Norton & Company; paperback, May 19, 2020), authors Elisa Spungen Bildner and Rob Bildner pay tribute to the dedicated family farmers and farm-to-table chefs in the Berkshires of Western Massachusetts and neighboring New York, Connecticut, and Vermont.

 You’ll meet just some of the farmers, chefs, purveyors, and restaurant owners that play a vital role in preserving the agricultural community and the environment through personal profiles and homegrown recipes—125 in all.

 With its rich farm-to-table heritage, the Berkshires provides a lush backdrop for the photographs of the farms and farmers that appear throughout the book; many of the recipes are also accompanied by an inspiring photo.